Family and visitor guidelines

 An interfaith Chapel/Meditation Room, located on Level A of Merle Norman Pavilion, is available for private prayer and meditation 24 hours a day, seven days a week.
 Religious services are available in the hospital.
 Interfaith chaplains are always available for spiritual care and assistance and sacramental ministries.
 Visit the Spiritual Care website.

-PAC is a volunteer group that provides animal-assisted therapy and companionship to aid in the comfort and healing of critically ill patients and their families at UCLA Medical Center, Santa Monica.
+PAC is a volunteer group that provides animal-assisted therapy and companionship to aid in the comfort and healing of critically ill patients and their families at UCLA Santa Monica Medical Center.
 Evidence shows that PAC visits help patients lower blood pressure, speed the healing process, improve results of physical therapy and improve mental well-being.
 If you are interested, please discuss the option with your physician to make sure you are medically cleared for a pet visitation.
 For more information, visit the PAC website.

 Urban Zen Integrative Therapy Program